 Town: See municipality.
-Although many people think a town is a small city, in Florida there is no legal difference between towns, villages and cities.
+In Florida, there is no legal difference between a town, city or village.

 Unincorporated area: The area of the county not in any city.
 Area may be rural, agricultural or heavily populated and suburban in nature.

 User fee: A charge made to persons for using a governmental service such as water.